Humanities/Arts Exam > Humanities/Arts Notes > Sociology Class 11 > Revision Notes - Understanding Social Institutions

 Rules of Endogamy and Exogamy

-• Endogamy requires individuals to marry within a culturally defined group, such as caste.
+• Endogamy requires individuals to marry within a culturally defined group, such as a caste.

-• Exogamy mandates that individuals marry outside of their own group.
+• Exogamy mandates that individuals marry outside of their group.

-• Endogamy and exogamy are applied in reference to kinship units like clan, caste, or racial, ethnic, or religious groups.
+• Endogamy and exogamy are applied to kinship units like clan, caste, or racial, ethnic, or religious groups.

-• In India, village exogamy is practiced in some northern regions, where daughters are married into families from distant villages.
+• In India, village exogamy is practised in some northern regions, where daughters are married into families from distant villages.

-• Village exogamy facilitates the bride's adjustment into the new family and minimizes interference from her natal kin.
+• Village exogamy facilitates the bride's adjustment into the new family and minimises interference from her natal kin.

 • The geographical distance and patrilineal system in village exogamy reduce the frequency of visits from married daughters to their parents.